Another incomplete list.Continue reading

 Lately I’ve watched as each moment blurs by me.
 I guess that’s why I haven’t written much in June.
 Every day, Life seems to get in the way.Continue reading

-This month, I wanted to celebrate my marriage and highlight my new last name.
+For this month’s column, I wanted to celebrate my marriage and highlight my new last name.
 I used my blog post about how Sung and I met.
-Now, everything I wrote actually happened at one point or another.
-But I played around with the timeline because I wanted to make the story as interesting as possible.
-Like any story pulled from real life, it only tells one sliver of reality.Continue reading
+But chopping it down to 600 words did not do the story any favors.Continue reading

 My brain has become a rusty scrapyard.
 There’s no movement besides the occasional tumbleweed rolling through.
 And this is really inconvenient, because I need to find something to write about.